-Dr Alex Manning has been a local GP for 15 years and has a particular interest in palliative care.
-Alex is keen to promote a closer working relationship between primary care and the services provided by the charity.
+Dr Alex Manning is a local GP with a particular interest in palliative care.
+Alex is keen to promote a closer working relationship between Primary Care and the services provided by the Charity.

 Arnold Fertig is a retired GP.
-He was a partner at Nuffield Road Medical Centre in East Chesterton, Cambridge, for over 30 years.
-He has had a long term interest in developing patient centred care through better coordination of services and better communication.
-To further these aims, for over 20 years he has worked with local commissioning and community trusts, hospitals and the general practice community as well as patient groups.
-The work has involved clinical leadership and advice, and various roles in clinical and corporate governance, including at Board level.
+For over 30 years he was a partner at Nuffield Road Medical Centre in East Chesterton, Cambridge.
+He has had an interest in developing better patient centred care through more coordination of services and communication.
+For over 20 years he has worked with local commissioning trusts, and all NHS providers of local health care as well as patient groups.
+The work has involved clinical leadership and advice, and roles in clinical and corporate governance, including at Board level.

 Lee Maughan is Chief Financial Officer at Push Energy Limited.
 Lee qualified as a chartered accountant with a regional accountancy practice before spending over 10 years with Deloitte.
 Lee was Director of the Entrepreneurial Business team in Cambridge working across the region with a variety of privately owned businesses.
 Since September 2015, Lee has been a Director of Arthur Rank Hospice Limited and he is also treasurer and vice-chairman of the Institute of Directors Cambridgeshire branch.

 Mark Kingstone is a tax partner in the London office of Linklaters, a global law firm, where he has worked for the past 33 years.
 For a number of years he sat on the fund raising board of his university college.
 He has a personal interest in palliative care and is keen to contribute to the continued success of the hospice.